martinescardo/HoTTEST-Summer-School/Agda/Exercises/02-Exercises.lagda.md

 curry : {A B X : Type} → (A × B → X) → (A → B → X)
 curry = {!!}
 ```
-You might know these from functions from programming e.g. in Haskell.
+You might know these functions from programming e.g. in Haskell.
 But what do they say under the propositions-as-types interpretation?